rafalp/Misago/dev-docs/plugins/hooks/copy-group-permissions-hook.md

 #### `action: CopyGroupPermissionsHookAction`

-A standard Misago function used to copy permissions from one user group to another or the next filter function from another plugin.
+Misago function used to copy permissions from one user group to another or the next filter function from another plugin.

 See the [action](#action) section for details.